JoshuaEgwuatu/Capstone-Spring2023-CitizenAirQualitySensor/Interface-Signoff-Marvo.md

 # Interface Signoff

 ## Subsystem Function
-The interface will be able to connect a minimum of 3 sensor signal output types to the microcontroller.
-These output signal types will be in the form of: Analog voltage, analog current and digital signals.
+The interface conditions any input analog voltage, analog current and digital signal then transmits it to the microcontroller.
 ## Subsystem Constraints
+1) Must be able to operate with mV voltage output ranges
-Must support these current and voltage signal ranges without harming the microcontroller Common voltage output ranges: 0 to 1 V, 0 to 5 V, 1 to 5 V, 0 to 10V, and -10 to 10 V.
+2) Must support positive DC voltage ranges: 0 to 1 V, 0 to 5 V, 1 to 5 V, 0 to 10V
+3) Must be able to operate with negative voltage ranges: -10 to 10 V
-Common current output range of 4-20 mA.
+4) Must Support current output range: 4-20 mA
+5) The PCB material used must be UL certified

 ## System Schematic

 ![Interface Schematic Mark 4 PNG](https://user-images.githubusercontent.com/118490274/219834938-37dff819-c3d3-414d-8535-df8448b19ed3.PNG)

 ## Analysis
-### Overvoltage Protection
-* The resistor at the input of the 741 op amp will serve to keep the clamping diodes under the max current rating.
-The schottky 1N5817 diodes can handle a forward current of 25 A for 8.3 ms, thus a 10k resistor will keep the forward current in the mA range for voltages below 100 V. This will ensure the diodes stay well below their max current rating.
-* The schottky diodes at the input form a clamping circuit and will become forward biased if the anode voltage is higher than the supply voltage of 5 volts.
-This will pull the voltage up or down to one of the supply voltages and redirect excess current away from the op amp inputs.
-* The diode at the output of the op amp will behave the same way serving as extra protection to pull the voltage down to 5 volts before entering the microcontroller.

-### Amplification
-* The 741 op amp will use two resistors with Rl set to a fixed value of 100 ohms and R2 being a 100 K potentiometer to allow the user to increase or decrease the gain depending on the output signal of the sensor.
+1) The amplifier will allow small signals such as those in the mV range to be measured by the arduino.
+The system is made of the OP27 op amp with resistors Rl set to a fixed value of 100 ohms and R2 being a 100 K potentiometer to allow the user to increase or decrease the gain depending on the output signal of the sensor.
+If the input signal to the op amp is already within the volt range then the microcontroller can measure the signal without needing amplification therefore a gain of 1 would be sufficient.
+However, if the signal was 1 mV then you would need a gain of 1000 to amplify to the range of 1 volt.
+A 100k ohm potentiometer as the R2 component in the op amp will allow this choice.

 | Gain          | R1            | R2              |
 | ------------- | ------------- | -------------   |